About the Overseas Schools Project

 The Overseas Schools Project for College Admission and Counseling, conducted by the College Board through a grant from the United States Department of State’s Office of Overseas Schools, is designed to enhance college guidance for students, parents, counselors, and administrators in overseas schools.

-Established in 1973, its goal has been to effectively connect overseas guidance professionals to current US college admissions and financial aid information.
-Every world region benefits from the Project’s activities annually.
+Established in 1973, its goal has been to effectively connect overseas guidance professionals to current U.S. college admission and financial aid information.
+Every world region benefits from the project’s activities annually.
 The consultants do not represent their own institutions; rather they serve as experts with a wealth of information about higher education in the United States.

-- Consultation visits bring top university admissions officials to A/OS-assisted schools where they work with students, parents, college guidance counselors, school administrators and local embassy staff.
+- Consultation visits bring top university admission officials to A/OS-assisted schools where they work with students, parents, college guidance counselors, school administrators, and local embassy staff.

-- The Admissions Consultants often attend the annual regional overseas schools association conferences, conducting program sessions on topics related to college admissions and trends in U.S higher education.
+- The admission consultants often attend the annual regional overseas schools association conferences, conducting program sessions on topics related to college admission and trends in U.S. higher education.

-- The Summer Institute for International Counselors, programmed by the College Board and hosted across New York University’s three global campuses (New York, Shanghai, Abu Dhabi), brings guidance counselors from overseas schools together with US college and university admissions officials for a week of networking and learning with emphasis on the most current information about US higher education.
+- The Summer Institute for International Counselors, programmed by the College Board and hosted across New York University’s three global campuses (New York, Shanghai, Abu Dhabi), brings guidance counselors from overseas schools together with U.S. college and university admission officials for a week of networking and learning with emphasis on the most current information about U.S. higher education.
 International Counselors are encouraged to sign up for the monthly newsletter.

 The Office of Overseas Schools provides financial assistance on a limited basis for counselors from U.S. State Department Assisted Schools to attend the Summer Institute.

 Working with the Regional Education Officers in the Office of Overseas Schools, and with the support of the team at the College Board, the Overseas Schools Project maintains a committee of leaders in the field of U.S. Higher Education admissions.
 The committee members include: